Staying Hydrated When Hiking in the Desert Southwest

 Symptoms of Dehydration

 Dehydration can sneak up on you, which is why staying hydrated is discussed so much by hikers and backpackers alike.
+Dehydration safety tips are vital to understand before heading into the wild.
 One of the earliest symptoms of dehydration is irritability.
 Your grumpy hiking buddy who usually loves to crush mile after mile on the trail is just not their cheerful self.
-They’re quiet, slow to respond and just not a whole lot of fun.
-As the dehydration intensifies, many hikers may feel unusually fatigued, muscle weakness and unwilling or even unable to move.
-Severe dehydration can progress rapidly to heatstroke, with symptoms that include: confusion, lack of sweating, extremely red (flushed) complexion, rapid heartbeat, extreme dry mouth, and delirium.
+They’re quiet, slow to respond, and just not a whole lot of fun.
+As the dehydration intensifies, many hikers may feel unusually fatigued, muscle weakness, and unwilling or even unable to move.
+Severe dehydration can progress rapidly to heatstroke, with symptoms that include confusion, lack of sweating, extremely red (flushed) complexion, rapid heartbeat, extreme dry mouth, and delirium.
 Heatstroke is an immediate threat to life and must be addressed rapidly with aggressive cooling.

 When hiking or backpacking in the heat of the desert Southwest, it is imperative to stay properly hydrated and well-nourished in order to keep your body operating as effectively and efficiently as possible.
 Plan properly for your adventure by checking the weather, hiking at strategic times of day to avoid the midday heat, packing plenty of food and water, and then eating and drinking regularly.
 These basic preparations will leave feeling secure and safe and help ensure that you experience nothing but good times during your adventure.